 t occurred to me one day in September of 1972 while on holiday in Munich to see the Olympic Games,(always have had a great sense of timing), that very few problems in the history of mankind have ever

-been settled through politics, only delayed.
+been settled through politics, only delayed or aggravated.
 Political approaches are usually accompanied by intermittent wars and other forms of variously labelled armed conflict, all financially motivated, and intended to help prevent our respective cultures from becoming close enough to each other through art, sport and other productive endeavors to want to kill each other.
 Even the ancients knew this.

 However, despite the relentless assault on society by the political propaganda, we survive and manage to get on with life.
 Why?
 Not because we buy into political hatred or repetitive rhetoric, but because along with great sex, exciting sport accompanied by beautiful art and music we all share an unrestrained, universal regard for good food.
 Virtually every culture in the world celebrates births, weddings, funerals, and every other excuse for a party, with good drink and good food.
 And when they discover life in other star systems there's little doubt they'll find out that the little green people there do the same thing.
 Although guacomoli may not be too popular.So, Masha and I offer you this book as a potential recipe to enhance your life, the lives of those around you and the lives of the ones you have yet to meet.

 I learned about congreco while visiting a small village in Spain I can’t roll my tongue tight enough to pronounce correctly, just outside Seville.
 There’s a great story associated with how I stumbled on this one, but I was too drunk to remember it.